EU gives green light to Hungary aid talks

 But talks with the IMF are likely to be difficult and Rehn has said the government must live up to its commitments.

-While lenders are not expected to challenge Orban's flat income tax, a key plank of the government's policy, they may ask for cuts in labour costs and a strengthening of the budget oversight panel, the Fiscal Council.
+While lenders are not expected to challenge Orban's flat income tax, a key plank of the government's policy, they may ask for cuts in the cost of labour on low-skilled workers, and a strengthening of the budget oversight panel, the Fiscal Council.

 Other sticking points during the negotiations could include Budapest's new taxes on financial transactions and telecoms services, which Hungary flagged in its regular fiscal report to Brussels this week.
 The IMF may push for sustainable spending cuts instead.